axeluhl/sailing-analytics/wiki/info/security/permission-migration-tests.md

 * A regatta having dynamic competitor/boat assignments
 * Pinged marks as well as tracked marks

-The a smartphone tracking setup needs to get repeated using the following invitation and app combinations (some cases can be tested in parallel):
+Then a smartphone tracking setup needs to get repeated using the following invitation and app combinations (some cases can be tested in parallel):

 * Legacy invitations/QR codes with the old apps
 * Legacy invitations/QR codes with Sail Insight 2.0